• Skip to main content

 Ankylosing Spondylitis Pain Relief

-Ankylosing spondylitis is a form of arthritis that generally affects the spine, but may impact other joints in the body as well.
-This inflammatory disease could lead to a number of health problems including severe chronic pain and discomfort, vertebral disc fusions, and structural abnormalities such as kyphosis.
+Ankylosing spondylitis is a type of arthritis that generally affects the spine but may impact other joints in the body as well.
+This inflammatory disease could lead to a number of health problems, including severe chronic pain and discomfort, vertebral disc fusions, and structural abnormalities such as kyphosis.
 Signs of ankylosing spondylitis typically begin in early adulthood.
-Although there is no cure for ankylosing spondylitis, there are treatment options that may lessen pain symptoms.
+Although there is no cure for ankylosing spondylitis, there are treatment options that may reduce pain symptoms.

 Learn about your treatment options